kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

 >**NOTE:** The HTTP protocol is supported only in `DevelopMode`.
 To learn more, read [this](#details-registration-rules-using-http-urls) document.

-If you want to expose your addons using an HTTPS server, you must compress your addons to `.tgz` files.
+If you want to use an HTTP or HTTPS server, you must compress your addons to `.tgz` files.
 The repository structure looks as follows:
 ```
 sample-addon-repository
   ├── {addon_x_name}-{addon_x_version}.tgz           # An addon compressed to a .tgz file